47degrees/github4s/docs/src/main/tut/status.md

 See [the API doc](https://developer.github.com/v3/repos/statuses/#create-a-status) for full reference.

-## List statuses
+## List Status

-You can also list statuses through `listStatuses`, it take as arguments:
+You can also list status through `listStatus`, it take as arguments:

 - the repository coordinates (owner and name of the repository)
 - a git ref (a SHA, a branch name or a tag name)